 Because both Google and Amazon take into account the quality of an ad and whether or not the ad fits their agenda, it’s hard for a big company to take all of the ad space.
 With their ad ranking formula in place, companies can’t expect to increase visibility just by bidding higher than their competitors.
 This prevents ad monopolies.

-The keyword match types on Amazon and Google are essentially the same:
+The keyword and negative keyword match types on Amazon and Google are essentially the same: